RishmitaR/Album-Per-Year/README.md

 - [x] PostgreSQL database populated with user and album data
 - [x] Frontend: barebones UI for login, birthday input, and album selection
 - [x] Simple chart rendering
-- [] Integrate Last.fm API
+- [ ] Integrate Last.fm API
-- [] TensorFlow Recommenders model trained and functional (IN PROGRESS)
+- [ ] TensorFlow Recommenders model trained and functional (IN PROGRESS)
-- [] Machine learning integration with backend (IN PROGRESS)
+- [ ] Machine learning integration with backend (IN PROGRESS)
-- [] Deploy live version (IN PROGRESS)
+- [ ] Deploy live version (IN PROGRESS)

 **How The Final Product Will Work**
-1. Login & Setup
-Users authenticate through Spotify or Last.fm, granting the app permission to access limited profile and listening data.
+1. Login & Setup: Users authenticate through Spotify or Last.fm, granting the app permission to access limited profile and listening data.
-2. Enter Your Birthday
-The app determines the range of years to include — one album for each year you’ve been alive.
+2. Enter Your Birthday: The app determines the range of years to include — one album for each year you’ve been alive.
-3. Choose Your Albums
-For each year, the user selects a favorite album fetched dynamically from Spotify.
+3. Choose Your Albums: For each year, the user selects a favorite album fetched from Spotify.
 The backend retrieves release metadata (artist, title, year) for each selection.
-4. Generate the Chart
-Once complete, the app creates a Topsters-style album chart, listing each album’s:
+5. Generate the Chart: Once complete, the app creates a Topsters-style album chart, listing each album’s title, artist, release year
-Title
-Artist
-Release Year

 **Machine Learning Component**
 Training Data: